wp-plugins/wordpress-tooltips/readme.txt

 Our tooltips plugin have customization API so it have ability to integrate other amazing themes/plugins/platforms for example wiki, google translate and so on.

+Also you can add tooltips widget on the sidebar, you can show all tooltips in one page, or you can use shortcode our tooltips as a glossary..., just a test you will find our plugin is easy to use and user friendly, you are welcome to request new requirement/features. :)

 More amazing features?
 Do you want to customize a beautiful style for your tooltips?
 Get <a href='http://tooltips.org' target='blank'>Wordpress Tooltips Pro</a>  now.

 <h4>How To Use:</h4>